edwardoriordan/modular-scale-js/README.md

 #### baseSize, importantNumber, ratio

-See http://alistapart.com/article/more-meaningful-typography for details as to what these are
+See http://alistapart.com/article/more-meaningful-typography for details as to what these are.

 #### roundToDecimalPlaces

-The number of decimal places to round the outputted values to
+The number of decimal places to round the outputted values to.

 #### debug